Spacial/awesome-systools/README.md

 - [When the going gets tough](https://lambdasec.github.io/When-the-going-gets-tough-Understanding-the-challenges-with-Product-commoditization-in-SCA/): Understanding the challenges with Product commoditization in SCA
 - [Examples and customization tricks](https://docs.pytest.org/en/latest/example/index.html)
 - [An introduction to deterministic builds with C/C++](https://blog.conan.io/2019/09/02/Deterministic-builds-with-C-C++.html)
+- [bazel](https://bazel.build): Build and test software of any size, quickly and reliably.
+[Bazel is a fast, scalable, multi-language and extensible build system](https://github.com/bazelbuild/bazel)

 ### Jenkins